mattjanssen/api-response-bundle/README.md

 ## Error Response

 To respond with an error, throw any exception implementing the `ApiResponseExceptionInterface`.
-On the exception you can set the HTTP status code, the exception code, the exception message and the error data to be serialized into the response.
+On the exception you can optionally set the HTTP status code, the exception code, the exception message and the error data to be serialized into the response.

 ``` php